MARKETING AND COMMUNICATIONS OFFICER

 - Paid Parental Leave

 - Comprehensive Wellness Program

 - Alternative Work Schedules

 - Long Term Disability Insurance

 - Paid Sick Leave and other paid leaves

 - Commuter Value Pass

-APPLICATION PROCEDURE – Interested individuals must submit a resume, a letter of interest, and two writing samples (media press releases, new stories, and/or publications of 500 to 1,500 words per sample) by email to the Human Resources Officer, Vanessa Armstrong at firstname.lastname@example.org.
-Please indicate Marketing and Communications Officer in the subject line.
-Questions may be directed to Human Resources Officer, Vanessa Armstrong by email or by phone at 414.286.6076.
-The deadline for submission of application materials is Wednesday, April 21, 2021.
+- Please send a cover letter, resume, and two writing samples (media press releases, new stories, and/or publications of 500 to 1,500 words per sample) by email to the Human Resources Administrator Vanessa Armstrong at email@example.com by 4:45 p.m. on October 6, 2023.

 The City of Milwaukee values and encourages diversity and is an equal opportunity employer.